yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 Writing firmware: ... (lots more dots) ... done.
 Rebooting device.}}}
  * Watch the LEDs and wait for the router to reboot.
 After a while, you should be able to ping 192.168.1.1!
-For more information on the firmware & memory layout of the DSL-502T, see the [https://dev.openwrt.org/attachment/ticket/2780/adam2flash-502T.pl comments in adam2flash-502T.pl]

 You can also use adam2flash-502T.pl to restore the original D-Link firmware if needed - it recognizes D-Link firmware and adjusts MTD settings accordingly.